Gaurav-Wankhede/AegisIDE/README.md

 # 🤖 AegisIDE - AI That Actually Finishes Your Projects

-> **Transform any AI coding assistant into a smart, autonomous development team that remembers everything and works independently.**
+> **Turn any AI assistant into a reliable teammate that works on its own and remembers everything.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)
 [![Version](https://img.shields.io/badge/version-2.9.0-blue.svg)](CHANGELOG.md)